 Trump has been accused of pressuring Ukraine to investigate former Vice President Joe Biden in an effort to damage Biden ahead of a possible general election matchup.
 The alleged pressure campaign involved withholding needed military aid from Ukraine until Ukrainian President Volodymyr Zelensky agreed to publicly announce an investigation into Biden and Biden’s son, Hunter.

-After an inquiry into the matter, the passed two articles of impeachment, the first for abuse of power and the second for obstruction of justice.
+After an inquiry into the matter, the US House of Representatives passed two articles of impeachment, the first for abuse of power and the second for obstruction of justice.

 Prior to their opening statements, Republican Senators voted on Tuesday, January 21, to block any additional witnesses or evidence from being presented in the Senate trial beyond that which had already been presented during the House inquiry.